stefanpenner/js-object-pretty-print/README.md

 js-object-pretty-print
 ======================

 Serializes a javascript object to a printable string.
-It is not a JSON serializer as it does not surround property names with quotes.
+String is formatted to be used in either pure text environments, like a console log or in HTML. **js-object-pretty-print** is not a JSON serializer

 ## Installation